Fenix4088/BudgetCalculator/README.md

 ## Features
-The application you to add expenses and income into the table.
+The application allows you to add expenses and income into the table.
 The percentage is calculated for both separately recorded expenses and all general expenses in relation to total income.:hear_no_evil:
 It is also possible to remove each element from the table.

 ## Important:heavy_exclamation_mark: